 4. You could fill a bucket with warm soapy water, but we think using a spray bottle is much easier.
 So, fill a spray bottle with warm water and a squirt of dish detergent.
 For those of you more inclined to going green, you can also use a solution of 2 cups water, 2 cups vinegar and 2 tablespoons of lemon juice.
 Spray down your screens.

 5. Using a soft bristle brush or a soft cloth gently scrub your screens and frame, making sure to get in any crevices.
-Rinse the screens with a garden hose and allow to air dry before replacing.
+Rinse the screens with a garden hose and allow them to air dry before replacing them.

 A word of caution: some folks swear by using a pressure washer to clean their window screens.
 While this might be slightly more efficient, it is not a good idea.
 The force from a pressure washer can weaken the screen material and cause it to break or stretch.
 If your window screen material happens to be made of aluminium mesh, clean with care as to avoid dents and creases.